-- support the delivery of planning reform and performance improvement and shares information to maximise joint working and minimise duplication.
+The SFFP supports the delivery of planning reform and performance improvement and shares information to maximise joint working and minimise duplication.

 In doing this it aims to achieve the following outcomes:

 • provide constructive and proactive comment on planning issues